 1. What’s your story?
 Where are you from?

 I’m Tom Eglington.
 By day I write comics, by night I create strange illustrations and beguiling paper art.
-I’m from Edinburgh originally, and wandered to the South Coast of Britain on a whim.
+I’m from Edinburgh originally and wandered to the South Coast of Britain on a whim.
 I want to remind you how strange the world is by drawing fantastical visions of strange worlds.

 2. Tell us about your aesthetic.

 I aim for the sweet spot between the familiar and the very weird.
 If done right, this creates something novel and uncanny.
-It feels recognisable but clearly isn’t.
+It feels recognizable but clearly isn’t.
 Or it does the opposite, and tempers the strangest parts of my illustrations to make them more approachable.
 I include a lot of pop culture material, playing with traditional genres, and hopefully warping them into something different.
 There is also a large part of my work that is narrative, so there is a story with each piece, but the viewer is left to decide for themselves what that might be.
 In part, I want to make the viewer complicit in the creativity, so that they are forced to imagine what the image is telling them.
 I want them to become part of the art.

 3. What is your favourite medium and why?